 With the ubiquity of harmful chemicals like parabens to phthalates, it can be difficult to navigate all of the toxic skincare ingredients to avoid.
 So, our contributor Madeleine of The Wise Consumer is breaking down what you need to know about the 10 most harmful ingredients in skincare and cosmetics products…

-Such as, according to the Campaign for Safe Cosmetics, as of 2009, the European Union currently bans 1,328 chemicals from its cosmetics.
+According to the Campaign for Safe Cosmetics, as of 2009, the European Union currently bans 1,328 chemicals from its cosmetics.
 In contrast, as of 2008, the U.S. Food and Drug Administration has banned or restricted only 30 chemicals.

 Yikes!
 That means there are thousands of chemicals being used that may or may not be harmful to our health.
 And there’s no real way of knowing if we’re applying chemicals that may be harmful, for reasons I’ll cover more below.

 Now, I realize many people may not be overly concerned (or aware, perhaps) about the ingredients found in their skincare products.
 If it works, it works, right?
 But friend, just because it works doesn’t mean it’s good for your health!

 Why?
 Because most commercial and even some “natural” cosmetic brands contain harmful ingredients that just don’t belong in or on our bodies.

 Ingredients such as parabens, formaldehyde, and carbon black — which are unfortunately found in many of our cosmetic products today — have been linked to some pretty serious health concerns such as cancer, hormonal imbalances (endocrine disruptors), and respiratory issues, just to name a few.

 That’s a lot of ingredients to be applying to our skin every day.
 And that doesn’t even take into account the other chemicals we’re likely being exposed to throughout the day, such as pesticides, flame retardants, and air fresheners.